-In addition to current non-lending risks stemming from its participations, we expect RLB Vorarlberg to only gradually build further capital buffers above the regulatory required minimum to avoid a weakening of its capital ratios resulting from adjustments to the currently applicable (and relatively favourable) risk weightings for participations, in the context of the targeted harmonisation of risk weights under Basel III.
-In 2017, RLB Vorarlberg reported a regulatory 14.2% CET1 capital ratio as of year-end 2017, well above the 13.0% that was reported a year earlier.
-The ratio benefited from a $\leq$ 11 million increase in CET1 capital to $\leq$ 286 million as well as from a slight $\leq$ 100 million decrease in risk-weighted assets to $\leq$ 2.0 billion in 2017.
-However, the bank's regulatory leverage ratio is still weaker than those of its Raiffeisenlandesbanken peers, and stood at 4.2% as of year-end 2017 (2016: 4.0%).
+In addition to current market risks stemming from its participations, we expect RLB Vorarlberg to only gradually build further capital buffers above the regulatory required minimum.
+In the context of prospective changes in the European Union's (EU) bank regulation the targeted harmonisation of risk weights could lead to a decrease in capital ratios resulting from adjustments to the currently applicable (and relatively favourable) risk weightings for participations.
+4

+As of year-end 2018, RLB Vorarlberg reported a regulatory 15.1% CET1 capital ratio, well above the 14.2% that was reported a year earlier.
+The ratio benefited from a €21 million increase in the CET1 capital to €308 million, combined with a slight increase in risk-weighted assets of €15 million to €2,038 million.
+However, the bank's regulatory leverage ratio is still weaker than those of its Raiffeisenlandesbanken peers, and stood at 4.3% as of year-end 2018 (2017: 4.2%).